beenlanced/ltsm_project_pytorch/README.md

 ## Project Description

-This project utilizes `Long Short-Term Memory (LSTM)` neural networks, a variant of Recurrent Neural Networks (RNN) that address the vanishing graident problem and can better capture long-term dependencies in sequential data.
+This project utilizes `Long Short-Term Memory (LSTM)` neural networks, a variant of Recurrent Neural Networks (RNNs), that address the vanishing graident problem and can better capture long-term dependencies in sequential data.

 ### What this Project Does Specifically (i.e., the Problem)